Chandler/planet-labs-cookbook/crossovers_guide/README.md

 This project contains tooling for finding satellite crossovers.
 For a complete explanation see the blog post

+This is not ~quality software~ or a real tool, it's just a few scripts

 Run everything like this: